-Saturday we just took it easy and after we had our own little church, we decided to go tootle around the island on our bikes,which was our only mode of transportation except for one golf cart which our primary doctor had.
+Saturday we just took it easy and after we had our own little church, we decided to go tootle around the island on our bikes,

 Monday was just another day of work at the school, except that I ended up on the wrong side of things for a bit.
 The weird thing about this island is that it is really touristy, and in the main part of town it is really nice.
 There is a plethora of million dollar homes but as soon as you go just outside of the main part of town, it turns into a “3rd world” looking place.